Medical Legal Partnerships

-A Medical-Legal Partnership places lawyers side-by-side with healthcare professionals and their patients.
+A Medical-Legal Partnership places legal advocates side-by-side with healthcare professionals and their patients.

-In an MLP, lawyers help healthcare professionals address the root causes of a patient’s poor health that cannot be cured by medicine alone — causes which come from legal troubles.
+In an MLP, legal advocates help healthcare professionals address the root causes of a patient’s poor health that cannot be cured by medicine alone — causes which come from legal troubles.

-Civil legal aid lawyers work inside clinics, hospitals, or VA medical centers.
-They train the doctors and care specialists who work at those locations to talk with their patients and figure out if any legal problems could be affecting the patient’s health.
+Civil legal aid advocates work inside clinics, hospitals, and VA medical centers.
+They train the doctors and care specialists who work at those locations to talk with their patients and to identify any legal problems that could be affecting the patient’s health.

 MLP lawyers operate like any other healthcare specialist.

-Just like other specialists, the lawyers provide consultations to the healthcare providers.
+Just like other specialists, the legal advocates provide consultations to the healthcare providers.
 Their specialty is diagnosing the legal barriers that keep patients from achieving and maintaining good health.

 They also provide multiple levels of legal services to patients— from simple advice all the way up to full representation in litigated court cases.